drvinceknight/pfm/book/tools-for-mathematics/08-statistics/how/main.md

 ### Calculate the population variance

-We can calculate the population variance of a set of data using `statistics.pvariance` which takes an iterable.
+You can calculate the population variance of a set of data using `statistics.pvariance` which takes an iterable.

 ````{tip}